lab42open-team/prego_statistics/README.md

 * how many envinronments?
 * how many associations (in total, taxon-process, taxon-environmets)?

-There are 4 components in this repo:
+The components of this repo:

 1. pubmed statistics
 2. filtering taxa (unicellular, multicellular, higher taxonomy)
 3. entities statistics (distinct ids per type i.e NCBI, ENVO, GO, KO)
-4. association statistics
+4. association statistics and associations summaries per id (e.g. the channels and association types of each id)
 5. visualization and other statistics

 ## PubMed abstracts